murkl/arch-os/CONTRIBUTING.md

 and booted.

-Because the fast-forward keeps the commit, the short SHA is the same on both branches — and that short SHA is the version everywhere: inside the binary, on the ISO label, in both filenames, and as the tag.
+Because the fast-forward keeps the commit, the short SHA is the same on both branches, and that short SHA is the version everywhere: inside the binary, on the ISO label, in both filenames, and as the tag.

 A squash into `main` would make a new commit with a new SHA, and the image built